 There are certain rites of passage that serve as unofficial markers of adulthood.
 For example, your idea of a fun impulse purchase is a statement rug from CB2.
 You check your emails at bars.
 Phrases like “Whole Foods is having a sale on organic yams!” slowly start to creep into your daily lexicon.
 You recently invested in a garbage disposal, and it was the most exciting day of your life.

 When all this starts to happen in your 20s, it’s time to start looking at small decor swaps you can make that’ll reflect your newfound sense of responsibility and maturity.
 We’re not saying this means an entire overhaul of your apartment is in order—you’re growing up, not winning the lottery—but there are little switches to make here and there to make sure your home is a place you’ll love to live in, even once you reach your 30s.
-Below, the decor items to get rid of in in your 20s, ASAP—plus, what to replace them with.
+Read on to see the decor items you should probably be getting rid of in your 20s and the items you can easily replace them with instead.

 Clear Plastic Storage Containers